Release Date(s)1989 (September 15, 2014)

 In every neighborhood, there’s always that one house that everybody talks about; nobody ever seems to be home, nobody ever sees who lives there coming or going, and everybody begins starting rumors about what goes on behind the closed doors of that house.
 Welcome to paranoid suburbia, which is the core mechanic behind Joe Dante’s dark comedy classic The ’Burbs.

 The premise is simple enough: a white picket-fenced, suburban neighborhood filled with eccentric characters is disrupted when a seemingly unusual family moves into town.
-Several of the neighbors being to wonder if they’re devil worshipers or serial killers, due to the fact that they only seem to come out at night and dig in their backyard during rainstorms.
+Several of the neighbors begin to wonder if they’re devil worshipers or serial killers, due to the fact that they only seem to come out at night and dig in their backyard during rainstorms.
 They soon realize that they need proof of what’s going on after one of the neighbors mysteriously disappears, so they take it upon themselves to get into the house and find proof, by whatever means necessary.

 When The ’Burbs came along during the late 1980’s, it was billed and released as a comedy, but many people saw a lot of reality upon the screen.
 Not that everyone that lives next door is doing unsavory or horrifying things, but the lengths that the characters go to in the movie to find out more about their unusual neighbors feels almost factual at times.
 I think that’s part of the reason why the movie works so well, is that it pokes holes in the national consciousness of what normalcy means to the average citizen.
 It could be nothing more than raising a flag and saluting it every morning, or wearing a toupee and owning a poodle, that makes you the odd duck on the block.